PhilHacks/Elevator-App-MySQL/README.md

   npm run init_db
   ```

-#### **Launch the Application:**

-To incorporate your request into the "Launch the Application" section and align with the clarity and straightforwardness of your README, it could be revised as follows:

 ### **Launch the Application:**

 With the database prepared, you'll need to start both the backend and frontend servers to get the application running fully.